MobileRoboticsSkoltech/twist-n-sync/README.md

 Note: By default, the app will likely start in client mode, with no UI options.

-### App basic usage
+### Usage

-1. User sets up all devices on the same WiFi network.
+1. **Set up devices** on the same WiFi network.
-2. User starts app on all devices, uses exposure sliders, presses the ```Start Syncing``` button on leader device.
-After that, user is forced to rigidly connect devices and shake them during recording (recording start and end are marked by beep sounds on leader smartphone).
+2. **Start app** on devices, use exposure sliders, press the ```Start Syncing``` button on the leader device.
+3. After that, app shows a dialog asking to **rigidly connect devices and shake them during gyroscope recording** (recording start and end are marked by beep sounds on leader smartphone).
 Sync result is displayed shortly after the signal as a Toast on the leader device.
-3. Then user presses ```Phase Align``` button on the leader device.
+4. Then press ```Phase Align``` button on the leader device.
-3. User presses capture button on the leader device to collect captures.
+5. Press **capture button** on the leader device to collect captures.
-4. If JPEG is enabled (default) the user can verify captures by going to the Pictures photo directory on their phone through Google Photos or similar.
+6. If JPEG is enabled (default) the user can verify captures by going to the Pictures photo directory on their phone through Google Photos or similar.
-5. After a capture session, the user pulls the data from each phone to the local machine using ```adb pull```.
+7. After a capture session, the data from each phone can be pulled to the pc with ```adb pull```.